kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(e\) *Data processing, display, and recording.* A flight safety system must include one or more subsystems that process, display, and record flight safety data to support the flight safety crew's monitoring of the launch, including the data that the crew uses to make a flight termination decision.
 The system must:

-\(1\) Satisfy §417.123 for any computing system, software, or firmware that must operate properly to ensure the accuracy of the data;
+\(1\) Satisfy [[Volume 4/C Licensing/0417 Launch safety.md#§417.123   Computing systems and software.|§417.123]] for any computing system, software, or firmware that must operate properly to ensure the accuracy of the data;

 \(2\) Receive vehicle status data from tracking and telemetry, evaluate the data for validity, and provide valid data for display and recording;